Should State and National Parks Provide All-Terrain Wheelchairs?

 Our nation’s most remarkable landscapes aren’t lined with sidewalks; they sprawl out in trails, rugged and raw.

 Yet, they are not beyond adaptation without altering their essence.
-Accessibility can extend beyond ramps and paved paths—it’s about giving the gift of experience, health benefits, and the pure joy of nature’s embrace to all.
+All-terrain wheelchairs can extend beyond ramps and paved paths—it’s about giving the gift of experience, health benefits, and the pure joy of nature’s embrace to all.

 Challenges Faced by People with Disabilities